feathersjs-ecosystem/feathers-memory/README.md

 });
 ```

-You can run this example by using `npm run example` and going to [localhost:3030/todos](http://localhost:3030/todos).
+You can run this example with `npm run example` from the cloned repository and going to [localhost:3030/todos](http://localhost:3030/todos).
 You will see the test Todo that we created at the end of that file.

 ## Changelog

-__0.4.0__
+__0.4.0/0.5.0__

 - Migrate to new ES6 plugin infrastructure and support all advanced querying mechanisms ([#10](https://github.com/feathersjs/feathers-memory/pull/10))